Applying to Our Programs

 Mrs. Carmen Alexander Blatch, Assistant to the Associate Dean

-for the LL.M.
-Program in Estate Planning and Elder Law
+for the LLM in Elder Law and Estate Planning

 Phone: (413) 782-1426

-Prior to matriculation, applicants for admission to the Graduate Program in Estate Planning and Elder Law must hold a J.D. or an equivalent degree from a law school accredited by the American Bar Association.
+Prior to matriculation, applicants for admission to the Graduate Program in Elder Law and Estate Planning must hold a J.D. or an equivalent degree from a law school accredited by the American Bar Association.

 If space is available, the Associate Dean, upon request, may allow a limited number of non-degree students to participate in the program.
 Normally, such non-degree students will already be engaged in an estate planning practice and may desire to enroll in certain courses to enhance their knowledge in a specific area.
 These non-matriculated students will be allowed to register for no more than one or two courses with the permission of the Associate Dean of the Program.
 They may be considered for admission to the degree program based on their performance in courses which they have taken.